 Two years later, when her brother wrote: “I wandered lonely as a cloud …”, his wife, Mary, contributing what Wordsworth later said were the best two lines in the poem : “They flash upon that inward eye / Which is the bliss of solitude”.
 This group of three’s collaboration for such an iconic poem always makes me think of how many other unseen contributors there must be to great works of art.

 If you need a little inspiration, why not come to Sykehouse Cottage in March and search for wild Wordsworthian daffodils?
 Wild daffodils are simpler and shorter than the tall, fancy ruffle cultivars we see in gardens.
 They like to grow on damp ground under trees.
 Dorothy and William Wordsworth found theirs at Ullswater but wild daffodils are more common in the South Lakes.
 Probably the best place to see them from Sykehouse Cottage is on the banks of the Duddon.
 A short drive and a lovely walk to find your own secret “host of golden daffodils”.

-For further information about the Wordsworths and their time in the Lakes, including Dorothy’s journals, you should really visit Dove Cottage.
-It’s open every day with a host of things to do and is just a 40 minute drive from Sykehouse cottage through beautiful countryside.
+For further information about the Wordsworths and their time in the Lakes, including Dorothy’s journals, you should really plan to visit Dove Cottage and the Wordsworth Museum in Spring 2020 when their redevelopment will be complete.
+It’s just a 40 minute drive from Sykehouse cottage through beautiful countryside.
 Follow this link to Dove Cottage.

 If you would read another post about Wordsworth : The Westmorland Girl : click here.